top of page

 Davis Front FULL Website p.2.jpg

-Often, we are able to suggest installers as well as take care of ordering your plants (plant orders additional brokerage fee)
+Often, we are able to suggest installers as well as take care of ordering your plants (plant orders at extra fee)

-Info Page: more recent designs include a plant legend (numbers and sizes of plants) with significantly more irrigation details (including "hydro zones" for each valve, specifics of heads/locations) and planting details; and any special notes for special areas (pathways, fences, fire pits, etc.) to make it easier to work with contractors/installers
+Info/Guidance Page: more recent designs include a plant legend (numbers and sizes of plants) with significantly more irrigation details (including "hydro zones" for each valve, specifics of heads/locations) and planting details; and any special notes for special areas (pathways, fences, fire pits, etc.) to make scope of work clear to contractors/installers

 Guidry Back Yard DBD Rev. 8_18_23 p.2.jpeg

-One vital pat is making sure that we have the plants you'd like see in your yard.
-Using a program called PlantMaster®, we start with a set of possible plants
+One vital part is making sure that we have the plants you'd like see in your yard.
+Using a program called PlantMaster®, we start with a set of possible plants and develop a list that…

 — Return to previous page —